astoeckel/ledd/README.md

 # LED Blinking Daemon

-Blinks LEDs available on a Linux-based system whenever the content of a "monitor" file changes.
-For example, this is useful to indicate network activity on a certain network interface on embedded devices.
+Can be used to cause LEDs made available through the Linux LED subsystem to blink the content of a "monitor" file changes.
+For example, this is useful to indicate network activity on embedded devices.

 ## Compile and install

 Simply run `make` in the root directory of this repository.
-Assumes that you have `gcc` and `make` installed .This program has no dependencies apart from the `C` standard library.
+Assumes that you have `gcc` and `make` installed.
+This program has no dependencies apart from the `C` standard library.

 ```
 git clone https://github.com/astoeckel/ledd